nusairc/2048game-AWS-Deployment-Project-main/README.md

     AWS Deployment: Learn to configure AWS Elastic Beanstalk Web application deployment. configure & specify the required IAM roles.

 ## Cleaning Up
 Remember to stop or terminate your AWS resources after use to avoid unnecessary charges.
+Elastic Beanstalk can take under free tier , but the underlying infras may incur charges.

 ## Contributing
 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.
 If you have any queries, suggestions, or feedback, please feel free to contact @nusairtech@gmail.com.
 I appreciate your interest and involvement in learning!